 More detail about this qualification

 This programme can be studied full-time or part-time and is taught in our design studios and classrooms.
-The programme is made up of two 15 credit courses and three 30 credit courses.
-Students must pass all five Projects (courses) to successfully pass the programme.
+The programme is made up of two 15 credit courses and three 30 credit courses. Ākonga must pass all five courses to successfully pass the programme.

-This project will support students in developing an online presence to promote their individual creative practice.
-Students will also develop the business knowledge and skills required to operate in the creative industry context of Aotearoa/New Zealand and globally.
+- Business knowledge and skills required to operate in the creative industry context of Aotearoa/New Zealand, and globally

 Some drawing resources may need to be purchased.